 HCN congratulates the 50 hardware store, home center and farm and ranch retailers who made the annual HCN Hardware Store All-Star list.

 Now in its third year, HCN's annual list of high performers recognizes hardware stores -- one from each state -- that are outstanding in their field.
 The complete list and analysis can be found in the September issue of HCN.
-Meanwhile, HCN Daily will work its way across the country with mini profiles, continuing this week with Massachusetts, Connecticut and Rhode Island.
+Meanwhile, HCN Daily will work its way across the country with mini profiles, continuing this week with Illinois, Indiana and Ohio.

 During the recession years, a link emerged between rampant renovating and economic stagnation.
 You didn’t have to look too far to figure out why: More Americans were staying put in their homes, making the most of what they had with landscaping projects, kitchen remodels and redecorating sprees.

 Now, with the industry poised on the brink of a housing recovery, yesterday’s home improvement trends continue to inform today’s market opportunities.
 In other words, America has begun the work of digging the skeletons out of its closet.

 If you were hoping to launch your quick-drying spackle on Kickstarter last fall, you may have been out of luck.
 Or at least that’s how the story at Lockitron goes: In October 2012, co-founders Cameron Robertson and Paul Gerhardt took to TechCrunch to explain how their smartphone-enabled deadbolt was rejected by the crowdfunding platform for falling under the prohibited category of home improvement.